 Creating optimized routes

-Planning efficient, optimal routes for drivers is a key activity for fleet managers.
+Planning efficient, optimal routes for drivers is a crucial activity for fleet managers.
 But planning a route isn’t a one-and-done job.
-Even after a route has been created, there are endless hurdles that might arise and force drivers to take a different route.
-Day-to-day traffic changes, accidents, road closures, as well as major disruptions like those caused by COVID-19.
-This can happen before a driver has been dispatched, or once they’re already on the road.
+Even after a route has been created, endless hurdles might arise and force drivers to take a different route.
+Day-to-day traffic changes, accidents, road closures, and significant disruptions like those caused by COVID-19.
+This can happen before a driver has been dispatched or once they’re already on the road.
 Fleet managers need to be able to proactively identify these events and intervene to avoid costly delays, bottlenecked deliveries, unhappy drivers, and unhappy customers.

 What this looks like:

-To help fleet managers, Onfleet’s route optimization engine considers time, location, capacity, and traffic to produce the most efficient route for deliveries.
-And if a manager needs to make changes to the route, updates are sent to drivers in real-time.
+To help fleet managers, Onfleet’s route optimization engine considers time, location, capacity, and traffic to produce the most efficient delivery route.
+And if a manager needs to make changes to the route, real-time updates are sent to drivers.